 On three or four occasions I did see a person with ‘Security’ written on the back of their shirt.
-Usually they were talking to the fishermen casting a line off the side of the jetty.
+Usually, they were talking to the fishermen casting a line off the side of the jetty.

-Scenery around Rethymno Marina
+The scenery around Rethymno Marina

 On the other side of the marina is a long beautiful stretch of sandy beach.
 As far as cities go, it’s very picturesque.